tonypilz/Signal-Slot-Notify/README.md

 By default the operator new/delete is invoked on:
  1. calls to connect(),
  2. calls to disconnect(),
- 3. calls to emit(), if the function signature has a non-void return value and return value aggreation in a container (=default) is used
+ 3. calls to emit(), iff the function signature has a non-void return value and return value aggreation in a container (=default) is used

  Invoking new/delete can be avoided if non-allocating / non-deallocating container-types are used (eg stack buffers).